AshokKaitake/basic-warehouse-api/README.md

 Basic Warehouse REST API's to manipulate inventory of the warehouse

 ### Assignment details
 The assignment is to implement a warehouse software.
 This software should hold articles, and the articles should contain an identification number, a name and available stock.
 It should be possible to load articles into the software from a file, see the attached inventory.json.
 The warehouse software should also have products, products are made of different articles.
 Products should have a name, price and a list of articles of which they are made from with a quantity.
 The products should also be loaded from a file, see the attached products.json.

 The warehouse should have at least the following functionality;
-* Get all products and quantity of each that is available with the current inventory
+* Get all products and quantity of each that is an available with the current inventory
 * Remove(Sell) a product and update the inventory accordingly

 ### Approach